A General Framework for Abstention Under Label Shift: Our Contributions

+Recently, \citet{biascorrectedtempscaling} showed that a simple maximum likelihood approach, when coupled with bias-correction terms in the calibration formula, is effective at producing well-calibrated conditional probabilities $p(y|x)$ even under label shift.
+This approach is referred to as MLLS.
+Follow up work by \citet{garglabelshift} provided consistency conditions for MLLS as well as a decomposition of its finite-sample error into terms reflecting miscalibration and estimation errors.
+This was also explicitly studied under label shift.
+As \citet{garglabelshift} noted, while it is true that the calibration in \citep{biascorrectedtempscaling} is not theoretically guaranteed to produce a consistent estimate (for that, an approach explicitly satisfying canonical calibration would be needed - and approaches for canonical calibration do exist), in practice the calibration used in MLLS is good enough to significantly outperform competing approaches for label shift.

-\textbf{Our Contributions}.
-We propose a framework for abstention that can be applied to \textbf{optimize an arbitrary metric of interest}.
+In this work, we leverage MLLS for calibration and contribute a \textbf{general framework for abstention} that can be applied to optimize an \textbf{arbitrary metric of interest}.
 The core insight of our approach is that calibrated predicted probabilities can be used to estimate the change in the metric when particular examples are abstained on.
-Using our framework, we propose \textbf{computationally efficient} algorithms for optimizing the change in the sensitivity at a particular specificity, the area under the ROC curve, and the weighted Cohen's Kappa.
-We demonstrate that our framework is adaptive in that it can \textbf{generalize to a test-set distribution with an unknown prior probability shift}.
+Although intuitive, this approach has not been used before even in situations where it could have improved the results, and abstention approaches that were not tailored to the target metric of interest were used instead \citep{Leibig2017-ie, jones2020selective}.
+Under our framework, we propose \textbf{computationally efficient algorithms} for optimizing the change in the sensitivity at a particular specificity, the area under the ROC curve, and the weighted Cohen's Kappa.
+We demonstrate that our framework is \textbf{adaptive to label shift} in that it can generalize to a test-set distribution with an unknown prior probability shift.
 We compare against several baselines (both pre-existing and ones we introduce here) to demonstrate the effectiveness of our approach.